Browns Finally Forge New Identity by Drafting Myles Garrett 1st Overall

 There are two approaches to becoming consistently successful in the NFL.
 Either a team benefits from great quarterback play, or it puts opposing signal-callers on their backs.

 Cleveland chose to take the latter path.
-Since it faces Ben Roethlisberger, Joe Flacco and Andy Dalton twice per season—and based on what was available to the franchise—it was the correct one.
+Since the Browns face Ben Roethlisberger, Joe Flacco and Andy Dalton twice per season—and based on what was available to the franchise—it was the correct one.

 Garrett is now the face of the franchise, and he will be a legitimate game-changer for the moribund Browns.